|

 my hands probably did smell tasty… |

-(Saturday) – Stuff I checked out the
+15 January 2011 (Saturday) – Stuff I checked out the news over brekkie this morning.

-news over brekkie this morning.
-It was only yesterday that I whinged that
+It was only yesterday that I whinged that those writing the news seem to have

-those writing the news seem to have odd priorities.
-The trivial and ephemeral
+odd priorities.
+The trivial and ephemeral is given headline status.
+That

-is given headline status.
-That which actually will affect the future of
+which actually will affect the future of humanity is generally treated (at

-humanity is generally treated (at best) as light relief or (more
+best) as light relief or (more usually) with contempt.
+A few days

-about the discovery of the planet Kepler-10b.
+Kepler-10b.
 It’s the smallest exo-planet so far discovered.
-At 1.4 times the size of
+At 1.4 times the

-its parent star that it couldn’t possibly harbour life.
-The main stream
+close to its parent star that it couldn’t possibly harbour life.
+The main stream news has picked up on

 this story.
 Not for the story’s scientific worth, or for the implications